Help Your Chickens Beat the Heat

 An excellent source of fluids on a hot summer day is watermelon!
 If you have a large flock, simply cut a watermelon in half, set it on the ground, and let them feast.
 They will pick it clean and love every minute of it!

 Another option is adding electrolytes to your chicken’s water sources, you’ll find this product at your local feed store.

 Feed & Diet

 Scratch feeds should be avoided altogether in the summer.
-Corn is a hot feed, and that’s the last thing chickens need during the summer months.
+Corn is a hot feed, which is the last thing chickens need during summer.
 Instead, a bit of crimped oats will be accepted by your birds as a suitable treat.
 Feed in general produces heat, so on days that reach 115-120 degrees, I ration all feed, offering small portions a few times a day.